 - Office and IT equipment

 LED lighting and envelope measures are not available for new construction or major renovation projects at this time.
 Please visit the rebates page to learn more and apply for rebates.
 Reach out to the Efficiency Works Business team with questions at Business@EfficiencyWorks.org or call 970-229-4823.

-To qualify for new construction rebates, buildings must be a new or current commercial electric customer of Estes Park Light & Power, Fort Collins Utilities, Longmont Power & Communications or Loveland Water and Power.
-The new construction program also applies to major renovations.
-For the purposes of the Efficiency Works program, a major renovation includes at least three of the five criteria listed below:
+To qualify, buildings must be a new or current commercial electric customer of Estes Park Power and Communications, Fort Collins Utilities, Longmont Power & Communications or Loveland Water and Power.
+Major renovation projects are also considered within the New Construction program.
+A major renovation project includes three of the five criteria below:

 - The business is undertaking the project primarily due to a change in the use of the space, which requires changes to the lighting or HVAC systems.
-For example, warehouse space is being converted to office space.
+Example: warehouse space is being converted to office space.

 - The space being renovated will be unoccupied for 30 days or more.

 - Existing light fixtures are being removed and a new light scheme with rewiring is the result.